Historians say learning history of Nottoway Plantation opens conversations about legacy of slavery

 Samuels said that for many people, watching the plantation home burn down symbolizes oppression going up in flames.
 He said even before the fire, the unsavory legacy of slavery still lingered in Iberville Parish.

-"Here we are, 160 years removed from the end of the Civil War, and this parish, its economy is still tied to an institution that's a vestment of slavery," Samuels said, referring to the continued use of Nottoway as a resort that romanticizes a past that whitewashes the horrors of chattel slavery.
+"Here we are, 160 years removed from the end of the Civil War, and this parish, its economy is still tied to an institution that's a vestige of slavery," Samuels said, referring to the continued use of Nottoway as a resort that romanticizes a past that whitewashes the horrors of chattel slavery.

 Samuels said Nottoway's continued operation glossed over the harsh reality of life for enslaved men, women and children.